esy-ocaml/esy-opam-override/README.md

 ## Esy override specification

-Each `package.json` should contain a single JSON object whuch conforms to the type `OpamOverride` described below:
+Each `package.json` should contain a single JSON object which conforms to the type `OpamOverride` described below:

 ```